5 AFC East stories from last week for Bills fans to know

 - Oops!Something went wrong.Please try again later.

-Here is a news roundup for the Bills’ three AFC East rivals, the New England Patriots, Miami Dolphins, and New York Jets, from the past week, for Buffalo fans to know about:
+Here are the latest happenings from around the AFC East for Buffalo Bills fans to know involving the New England Patriots, Miami Dolphins, and New York Jets:

 Miami Dolphins